-Class sizes in all classes is around 30 children.
-Each group will consist of no more than 32 children, although sometimes an exception is made and the number of children may exceed the 32 limit.
-The whole school is working in heterogeneous and homogeneous age groups.
-All two years have two homogeneous groups and a heterogeneous group (for example: group 3, group 4 and group 3/4).
+Class sizes in all classes are set at around 30 children.
+Each class will consist of no more than 32 children, although sometimes an exception is made and the number of children may exceed the limit.
+The school works with heterogeneous and homogeneous age groups.
+All two years have two homogeneous class and a heterogeneous class (for example: grade 3, grade 4 and grade 3/4).